neowolfwitch/fpp_scripts/README.md

 License: CC0 1.0 Universal: This work has been marked as dedicated to the public domain.

-All scripts are provicded ​“AS IS”.
+All scripts are provided ​“AS IS”.
 Developer makes no warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.